 Additionally Prüfer states, without justification, that n-1 is the least number of railway segments required to produce a network connecting n towns satisfying properties (1) and (2).
 Is this true no matter what configuration the network (tree) may have?
 Does every tree on n vertices have exactly n-1 edges?
-These questions are explored in Exercises 3.5 and 3.6.
+These questions are explored in Exercises 3.2 and 3.3.
 Prüfer continues to identify basic properties of trees via the railway network problem.
-The statement "The towns at which only one segment terminates we call endpoints" can today be identified as vertices of degree one, and are called leaves in modern terminology.
+The statement "The towns at which only one segment terminates we call endpoints" can today be identified with vertices of degree one, and are called leaves in modern terminology.
 Herr Prüfer maintains that the railway networks under consideration always have endpoints.
 This has become the modern theorem: Every tree has at least one leaf.
-(See Exercises 3.5 and 3.7.)
-In fact, every tree with more than one vertex contains at least two leaves (Exercise 3.8).
+(See Exercises 3.2 and 3.4.)
+In fact, every tree contains at least two leaves (Exercise 3.5).

-5 "Einzelstreke" in the original German [20].
+&lt;sup>4 "Einzelstreke" in the original German [18].

-Let us now read from the original paper [20, 21].
+Let us now read from the original paper [18, 19].